ubc-provenance/PIDSMaker/docs/docs/tutorial.md

 To integrate a new system, first create a new YAML file: `config/custom_system.yml`.
 This file describes all the logic of our new PIDS pipeline.
 In this example, we take `orthrus` as base configuration.
 We only override some arguments for simplicity.

+!!! question
+    All available arguments for each component and task can be found in the pages under the **Configuration** section of the documentation.

 **Config:**

 ``` yaml title="config/custom_system.yml" linenums="1"